Turton Tower

 K-Scope

-Mid Pennine Arts and Blackburn with Darwen Borough Council are delighted to announce the latest Contemporary Heritage, commission, K-Scope, by renowned artist collective, Owl Project.
+Mid Pennine Arts and Blackburn with Darwen Borough Council were delighted to bring a Contemporary Heritage, commission, K-Scope, by renowned artist collective, Owl Project, to Turton Tower.

-Through K-Scope, Owl Project invite the viewer to enter an imaginary space where fact and fiction combine, and where technology develops on a tangential path to the one we see around us, encouraging reflection on our own technologically mediated world.
-For this commission Owl Project have created two elements that link the Tower and the garden: inside is a wooden analogue computer that weaves light, and outside three fantastic listening horns exhibited in the Tower’s gardens.
+Through K-Scope, Owl Project invited the viewer to enter an imaginary space where fact and fiction combine, and where technology develops on a tangential path to the one we see around us, encouraging reflection on our own technologically mediated world.
+For this commission Owl Project created two elements that linked the Tower and the garden: inside a wooden analogue computer that weaved light, and outside three fantastic listening horns exhibited in the Tower’s gardens.

 “We became fascinated by the notion that James Kay had developed a series of tunnels and maybe a workshop underneath the Tower.
 This is not as fanciful as it might sound – if the loom riots forced contemporary inventors to hide their machines throughout their houses, then so might Kay.
 What is in this catacomb, we wondered?”

-In the garden look out for the beautiful wooden structures with their complex contours based on tractrix curves.
-Owl Project’s speaker horns invite you to listen in, and imagine what unseen activity might be going on underground from the sounds that you hear….
+In the garden were beautiful wooden structures with their complex contours based on tractrix curves.
+Owl Project’s speaker horns invited visitors to listen in, and imagine what unseen activity might be going on underground from the sounds they could hear….

-The K-Scope is manually operated and visitors are invited to try it out themselves.
-Turning the machine’s red handle controls the speed of one of the spinning mirrors; the other is controlled by the data disks.
-The resulting light pattern on the cloth screen is the combined effect of the mirrors' spin on the machine’s laser beam.
-No computer is complete without a sound card, and Owl Project have used a system that then turns the laser light into sound, which comes from the spinning laser light passing through the material of the screen.
-It is the very weft and weave that creates the sound you hear, as the K-Scope is cranked into action.
+The K-Scope was manually operated and visitors were invited to try it out themselves.
+Turning the machine’s red handle controlled the speed of one of the spinning mirrors; the other was controlled by the data disks.
+The resulting light pattern on the cloth screen was the combined effect of the mirrors’ spin on the machine’s laser beam.
+No computer is complete without a sound card, and Owl Project used a system that then turns the laser light into sound, which came from the spinning laser light passing through the material of the screen.
+It was the very weft and weave that created the sounds, as the K-Scope was cranked into action.

-To create the data disks contemporary data from the Blackburn and Darwen region has been used.
-Owl Project imagine James Kay sitting at his desk exploring how different sets of information interact, maybe analysing his accounts, planning how to minimise injury in the mills, or possibly conducting experiments as an early pioneer of sound synthesis.
-The disks on the machine and in the library are labelled so you can see what data Owl Project have chosen.
+To create the data disks contemporary data from the Blackburn and Darwen region was used.
+Owl Project imagined James Kay sitting at his desk exploring how different sets of information interact, maybe analysing his accounts, planning how to minimise injury in the mills, or possibly conducting experiments as an early pioneer of sound synthesis.
+The disks on the machine and in the library were labelled so visitors could see what data Owl Project had chosen.

 Owl Project is a collaborative group of artists consisting of Simon Blackmore, Antony Hall and Steve Symons.
 They work with wood and electronics to fuse sculpture and sound art, creating music making machines, interfaces and objects which intermix pre-steam and digital technologies.
 Drawing on influences such as 70’s synthesiser culture, DIY woodworking and current digital crafts, the resulting artwork is a quirky and intriguing critique of the allure and production of technology.
 See the biography...